circlefin/malachite/specs/quint/specs/reset/README.md

 - `staleWitness`
 - `noResetWitness`
 - `noConfirmedWitness`
+- `allProofsAcceptedWitness`
+- `unsuccessfulResetWitness`

 ### Injected invalid registrations

-- `quint run --step "stepWithInvalidRegs" --invariant "InvalidRegReachesL1Witness" resetTest.qnt` generates a witness, while with the standard step, it is an invariant.
+- `InvalidRegReachesL1Witness` (`--step "stepWithInvalidRegs"` generates a witness, while with the standard step, it is an invariant).

+## Temporal properties

+We did not analyze them yet.

+## Inductive invariants

+TODO: Discuss with Gabriela!

+## TODOs

 Observations:
 - the number of registrations in L2 block a limiting factor for the reset
 - not captured here: Time between block creation and proof on L1 must be big enough to also have proof on L2
-- TODO: L1->L2 messaging uses nonce for at-most-once delivery / but delivery might be out of order